 About

-This work builds on her doctoral thesis which focused on the Yugoslav Documentary and Short Film Festival (1954-2004), exploring the evolution of its programming from the festival’s early socialist years, throughout the wars of the 1990s, until the end of its Yugoslav era in 2004.
+Jelenkovic holds a PhD in contemporary history from the University of Paris-Saclay (2017).
+Her doctoral research focused on the Yugoslav Documentary and Short Film Festival (1954-2004), exploring the evolution of its programming from the festival’s early socialist years, throughout the wars of the 1990s, until the end of its Yugoslav era in 2004.
 The research received funding from the French Foundation for Heritage Science PATRIMA.

 My academic work has been largely shaped by my personal, transnational, experience and the duality of my professional background, which has involved me regularly traversing industry and academia.
 My view is that media and culture scholarship is at its strongest when its theoretical insights are informed and enlightened by practice in the field.
 My experience in communicating with non-academic audiences has influenced my methodological approach to researching my central focus of concern: political aspects of cultural and film festival programming in the context of ongoing turbulence, conflict and war.